 The plains also contain some significant remnants of indigenous vegetation which are important to the natural character of the City.
 These remnants are especially important as the great majority of the rural plains environment has been substantially modified by farming activities or urban activities.
 Those relatively unmodified dry grassland areas are located north-west and west of the urban area and contain significant plant associations which are now very rare nationally.
 Of special significance are the McLeans Island grassland/shrubland and Kowhai woodland remnants which are among the best of the few remaining examples of their types on the Canterbury Plains.
 In contrast, the wetter alluvial flood plains and riparian areas of the City support wetlands and existing and regenerating native forest areas.
-Wetlands, such as Travis wetland, Dickeys Road Wetland and Horseshoe Lake form vital links in the City wetlands network important to the survival of native aquatic and wetland birdlife.
-Travis Wetland itself provides habitat for approximately 25% of the mid-Canterbury Pukeko population.
-Foremost among the forest remnants is the nationally important (in a New Zealand wide context) Riccarton Bush.
-Surface waters of the City are a particularly important factor in its identity on an otherwise flat landscape, and the rivers, their margins and wetland areas are very important in defining the natural character of the City and providing potential links between natural area reserves.
+Wetlands, such as Travis wetland, Dickeys Road Wetland and Horseshoe Lake form vital links in the City wetlands and existing and regenerating native forest areas.
+Wetlands such as Travis wetland, Dickeys Road Wetland and Horseshoe Lake form vital links in the City wetlands among the forest remnants is the nationally important (in a New Zealand wide context) Riccarton Bush.
+Surface waters of the City and providing potential links between natural area reserves.
 Abstraction rates of groundwater and the type of activities which may be large water users, potentially affect the flow of surface waters within the City and the provision of aquatic habitats.

 The coastal environment defines the eastern margin of the City and is a major recreational asset.
 The stability of the sand dune system along the eastern margin of the City is particularly important in terms of coastal hazards.
 In addition, the estuary, the rocky cliffs and the Brooklands Lagoon are vital components of the coastal environment, particularly their role as habitat for bird and aquatic life.
-The management of the coastal margins of these areas is an essential and complementary aspect to that of the coastal marine area.
+The management of the coastal margins of these areas is an essential and complementary aspect to that of the coastal margin erea.